Ressha Sentai ToQger

 The series' main characters made a cameo appearance in the film Zyuden Sentai Kyoryuger vs. Go-Busters: The Great Dinosaur Battle!
 Farewell Our Eternal Friends, and appeared in a special meet-and-greet and press conference at Tokyo Dome City in late January 2014.
 In October 2014, the series was given the Japan Railway Award's Special award by the Ministry of Land, Infrastructure, Transport and Tourism in its annual "Train Day" observance, recognizing its effect on making children enjoy trains.

+Two of the series villain costumes and a prop were used for the 24th/25th & 28th/29th seasons of the American Power Rangers series (Power Rangers Ninja Steel/Power Rangers Super Ninja Steel & Power Rangers Dino Fury, which was adapting the 2015 & 2019 Sentai installment, Shuriken Sentai Ninninger & Kishiryu Sentai Ryusoulger).

 Story

-Only those with a great Imagination (イマジネーション, Imajinēshon) can see the mystical railway known as the Rainbow Line (レインボーライン, Reinbō Rain), on which run massive trains known as Ressha (烈車) These Ressha are driven by five warriors known as the ToQgers (トッキュウジャー, Tokkyūjā), It is their mission to save towns from the evil forces of the Shadow Line (シャドーライン, Shadō Rain) who are using the residents' fear and sadness to establish their own railway to enable the coming of their leader Emperor Z, whose intention is consume light to plunge the world into darkness.
+Only those with a great Imagination (イマジネーション, Imajinēshon) can see the mystical railway known as the Rainbow Line (レインボーライン, Reinbō Rain), on which run massive trains known as Ressha (烈車) These Ressha are driven by five warriors known as the ToQgers (トッキュウジャー, Tokkyūjā), It is their mission to save towns from the evil forces of the Shadow Line (シャドーライン, Shadō Rain) who are using the residents' fear and sadness to establish their own railway to enable the coming of their leader Emperor Zet, whose intention is consume light to plunge the world into darkness.
 The five ToQgers are also childhood friends who are fighting to recover the memories of their hometown after it was consumed by the Shadow Line's evil.
 Later joined by Akira Nijino, a former Shadow Creep who reformed, the ToQgers begin a campaign to free these "Shadow Towns" from their Shadow Creep Keepers in an attempt to recover their memories while the Shadow Line itself must deal with some opposition among their own subjects.